 State restrictions still apply.
 If you are in a prohibited or restricted state, AMOE does not override local eligibility.
 Our state pages summarize availability for quick reference, but the operator’s terms control your account.

 Purchase bundles can include larger Sweeps Coin allotments, faster crediting, and seasonal multipliers.
-AMOE is slower and smaller by design.
-It satisfies the no-purchase requirement, not the marketing funnel.
+Some operators make no-purchase entry slower or more manual than purchase bundles.
+Check the current rules for limits, timing, and format.
 Use both only in ways that comply with each offer's terms.
 Stacking rules vary.

 For a broader view of promotions, see our bonuses & promotions guide.
 Remember that all redemptions may have tax implications once you convert Sweeps Coins to prizes.